Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Results

 Model 4 enlarges the central‐spin subsystem to include the V$_\text{B}^{-}$ electron spin and its three nearest‐neighbor $^{15}$N nuclei, while the bath is augmented by two additional distant $^{15}$N nuclei.
-The initial electron–spin polarization in the m$_s$ = 0 sublevel is set to 70\%, in agreement with experimental measurements\cite{10.1002/qute.202300118,arXiv:2404.14155}.
+The initial electron–spin polarization in the m$_s$ = 0 sublevel is set to 70\%, in agreement with experimental measurements\cite{10.1002/qute.202300118,10.1103/PhysRevB.110.014104}.
+Note that the previous models initialized the electron spin polarization to 100\% in the m$_s$ = 0 state for the sake of identifying the proper model.
+Since Model 4 includes all relevant interactions, we initialize the electron spin according to the experimental value of 70\%.
 Under these conditions, the expected exponential relaxation of electron spin polarization appears, see Fig.~\ref{fig:T1_all}(d).
 The decay behavior is well described by an exponential function (decay exponent $n$ equal to 1).
 This demonstrates that the previously unaccounted correlation effects arise from insufficient entanglement and dipolar interactions within the extended central spin and also with the bath spins.
 That is, the spin dynamics are mediated by the spin flip-flop processes.
 Specifically, referring to Eqs.~\eqref{eq:H_B} and \eqref{eq:H_SB}, nuclear–nuclear flip–flop transitions are driven by the dipolar interaction term $I_i^+I_j^- + I_i^-I_j^+$ whereas electron–nuclear flip–flop transitions originate from the non‐secular hyperfine term $A_\perp(S_+I_- + S_-I_+)$.
 As illustrated in Fig.~\ref{fig:vb-1_interaction}(b), the V$_\text{B}^{-}$ electron spin exhibits strong hyperfine coupling to its three nearest nitrogen nuclei, therefore, including these four spins in the central‐spin description is essential to accurately capture the unseparable dynamics of the electron spin and the first neighbor nucelar spins.
 Simultaneously, the addition of two distant nuclear spins enables an accurate description of nuclear–nuclear flip‐flops via the dipolar interaction and additional correlation effects.
 Model 4 can be considered as defining the boundary between the central spin and the spin bath at the first-neighbor shell of the V$_\text{B}^{-}$ center.
 Consequently, the reduced bath includes only the moderately and weakly coupled nuclear spins.
 In this extended central spin–moderately coupled spin bath model, the spin bath can be considered ``memoryless", or at least its correlations have no significant influence on the dynamics of the extended central spin system, which, in turn, gives rise to an exponential decay characteristic of Markovian processes.
 As a result, this model encompasses all significant relaxation pathways accurately and will be employed for all remaining calculations.
 A more detailed analysis of the contribution of distant nuclear spins is presented in the following section.